 For employees, the platform also provides technical support for the employee portal (HSEQ completion, result delivery, etc.) and COVID-19 educational materials.
 Worksites must contract with ixlayer to use the COVID-19 Worksite Testing Program for their employee testing.

 In case the staff needs assistance during set-up or operations, all worksites, laboratories, and physician networks contracting with the COVID-19 Worksite Testing Program will have access to an ixlayer provided call line for technical support.
 This call line is NOT for answering participating employee’s questions about their participation in the program, and as such this contact information should only be available to the worksite’s technical, managerial, and/or human resources staff, as well as staff at the contracted clinical lab(s) and telemedicine provider(s).

 Do not share the technical support line with employees participating in the COVID-19 testing at your facility.
 There is a separate support line for participating employees who have questions regarding the process of creating their log-in, completing the online screening questionnaire, etc.

-The above article gives an overview of how the COVID-19 testing platform can be implemented within an organization to ensure that the periodic and systematic testing of employees takes place within the framework prescribed by the CDC.
+The above article gives an overview of how the COVID-19 testing platform can be implemented within an organization to ensure that the periodic and systematic employee health testing takes place within the framework prescribed by the CDC.
 All the steps leading to the end-to-end solution for the delivery of clinical testing through the ixlayer testing platform have been articulated enabling employers to gain access to COVID-19 screening and examination using technological capabilities through an online platform.